windowsadmins/csharpdialog/README.md

 The project is structured as a multi-project solution:

-- **CsharpDialog.Core**: Shared library with dialog configuration and services
+- **csharpDialog.Core**: Shared library with dialog configuration and services
-- **CsharpDialog.CLI**: Command-line interface application
+- **csharpDialog.CLI**: Command-line interface application
-- **CsharpDialog.WPF**: Windows Presentation Foundation GUI components
+- **csharpDialog.WPF**: Windows Presentation Foundation GUI components

 ## Installation